History of the Mai Tai

 The original Trader Vic’s in Oakland, CA

 As the story goes… the year was 1944.
 Victor Bergeron had been operating a bar at 65th and San Pablo Ave. in Oakland for about ten years, the last several under the moniker “Trader Vic’s.”
 Since renaming the bar and adopting a Polynesian theme, business improved.
-But The Trader was always tinkering in the kitchen.
+But The Trader was always tinkering at his service bar.

 In 1944, after success with several exotic rum drinks, I felt a new drink was needed.
 I thought about all the really successful drinks; martinis, manhattans, daiquiris ….
 All basically simple drinks.